Pilot (House): Reception

 Houses premiere episode was generally well received, with the show being considered a bright spot in Fox's otherwise reality television-heavy broadcast schedule.
 New York called the series "medical TV at its most satisfying and basic," and stated that the cast consisted of "[professional] actors playing doctors who come to care about their patients," while other reviews appreciated that the episode did not sugarcoat the flaws of the characters or the medical industry.
 TV Guides Matt Roush stated House was a better alternative to common television medical dramas.
 Critics at The A.V.
 Club were concerned the formula established in the pilot might turn repetitive, but felt the dialogue and irreverence prevented boredom.

 Critics generally reacted positively to the character of House; Tom Shales of The Washington Post called him "the most electrifying character to hit television in years."
 The Seattle Timess Kay McFadden and USA Todays Robert Bianco wrote that Laurie's portrayal turned an otherwise unlikeable character into a compelling one to watch, and The Los Angeles Timess Paul Brownfield felt the character alone elevated the show from formulaic procedural.
 In comparison, Sherwin Nuland of Slate felt that the meanness of House would be unrealistic in a real hospital setting, and Halo Boedeker of the Orlando Sentinel felt that the role "smothered" Laurie's charm.

 Reviews often highlighted the show's heavy use of medical imagery as too gory or a turnoff for some viewers.
 In contrast, Shales wrote that the CSI: Crime Scene Investigation-influenced effects were well done and reminded viewers of the complexity of the human body.
 Other reviews highlighted the perceived stereotypes of young, attractive doctors, and a lack of characterization for the supporting characters in the early episodes.

 The episode's format was compared to NBC's Medical Investigation, which premiered the same season and featured a gruff diagnostician and harmful tapeworms.
 USA Today favorably considered House more character-driven than Investigations plot-heavy procedural format, and the San Francisco Chronicle felt that House was the better show due to the title character.
 Varietys Brian Lowry, meanwhile, stated that the two shows were too similar and House was mismatched among Fox's other programs.

 The premiere attracted approximately seven million viewers in the United States, making it the 62nd-most-watched show for the week of November 15–21, 2004.
 The United Kingdom terrestrial premiere was broadcast on June 9, 2005, by Five and garnered a ten percent share (1.8 million viewers).
-Christopher Hoag, who composed the music for "Pilot" and the first season of House, was nominated in the 2005 Primetime Emmy Awards for Outstanding Music Composition for the episode.
+Christopher Hoag, who composed the music for this episode and the first season of House, was nominated in the 2005 Primetime Emmy Awards for Outstanding Music Composition for the episode.
 Shore received a Humanitas Prize nomination for writing the episode, but lost out to John Wells, who wrote the episode of The West Wing entitled "NSF Thurmont".
-Fox marketing Vice President Chris Carlisle promoted the show by distributing nearly two million free DVDs of the program through Entertainment Weekly and People.
+Fox marketing Vice President Chris Carlisle promoted the show by distributing nearly two million free DVDs of the episode through Entertainment Weekly and People.